The 341/Creditor's Meeting

 - Did your attorney explain the affect of reaffirming a debt?

 When the Trustee is finished asking questions, any creditor or, in limited circumstances, a representative of the U.S. Trustee's office, is allowed to ask you questions - but they are limited to the information set forth on your schedules and statement of financial affairs.
-If a creditor tries to vary from those documents, that is why we are there - to stop them.
+If a creditor tries to vary from those documents, that is why I am there - to stop them.
 Few creditors other than ex-spouses and ex-business partners ever show up at the 341 meeting.

 Once all questions have been answered, the Trustee has a few options.
 If he or she is satisfied that they have all of the information they need, they can conclude the meeting.
 If he or she requires additional information, the meeting will be continued for a period of 2 weeks.
 Often, if the Trustee asks for additional information and you provide it to us well in advance of the continued 341 meeting, you will not have to attend the continued meeting.
 At the conclusion of the meeting, the Trustee can close it as a no-asset case or hold it open for asset recovery.
 If it is closed as a no asset case it means the Trustee is satisfied that you can keep (exempt) everything that you own and there is nothing further for the Trustee to do except close your case.
 If you have non-exempt assets that the Trustee can sell, the Trustee will keep the case open to sell those assets.
 Even if the Trustee keeps your case open, you are essentially finished with the bankruptcy process except for certain Federally mandated waiting periods.